apache/flink/docs/dev/stream/state/custom_serialization.md

 serializer's snapshot must be able to be restored.

 Flink restores serializer snapshots by first instantiating the `TypeSerializerSnapshot` with its classname (written along with the snapshot bytes).
-Therefore, to avoid being subject to unintended classname changes, `TypeSerializerSnapshot` classes should avoid being implemented as anonymous classes or nested classes.
+Therefore, to avoid being subject to unintended classname changes or instantiation failures, `TypeSerializerSnapshot` classes should:

+ - avoid being implemented as anonymous classes or nested classes,
-Moreover, the class requires having a public, nullary constructor for instantiation.
+ - have a public, nullary constructor for instantiation

 #### 2. Avoid sharing the same `TypeSerializerSnapshot` class across different serializers